 For individual contract information, please visit the local website or contact your local.

-A new, bipartisan bill introduced Thursday and backed by the Transport Workers Union of America would expand the No Tax on Overtime policy to include about three million workers who are currently ineligible for a tax deduction on overtime earnings.
-“Half of our membership is currently ineligible for this critical tax break and the TWU…
+A new, bipartisan Senate bill backed by the Transport Workers Union of America would expand the No Tax on Overtime policy passed in last year’s “One Big Beautiful Bill Act” to include about three million workers who are currently ineligible for a tax deduction on overtime earnings.

 Read MoreGet latest news, event information, updates, and more.